 In the surrounding streets look out for Parisian-style restaurants and pavement cafés, baguette shops, bars and bookshops.
 Feel free to explore this area a little and perhaps have some refreshments before continuing with the walk.

 When you are ready, follow Cromwell Place with the Institut Français on your left.
 Cross over Cromwell Road at the traffic lights and turn left along the pavement by the railings.
 Stop when you are opposite the main entrance of the Natural History Museum.

 After the successful Great Exhibition this site by Cromwell Road was earmarked for further exhibition events.
 In fact, it was used for the International Exhibition of 1862.
 This was deemed a success but the building it was housed in was not.
 So two years later it was demolished to make way for the Natural History Museum that we can see today.

 The origins of the Natural History Museum go back more than 250 years to 1753 when physician and collector of natural curiosities, Sir Hans Sloane, left his extensive collection to the nation.

 Sloane’s specimens originally formed part of the British Museum.
 Other collections were added, including specimens from Captain James Cook’s first voyage of discovery to Australia and NewZealand from 1769 to 1771 aboard HMS Endeavour.

 As the number of specimens grew a new home was needed for the nation’s natural history collection.
 The Natural History Museum opened its doors to the public on Easter Monday 1881.
-Arguably oneof the most beautiful Victorian buildings in London, it was designed by Alfred Waterhouse who was a young architect from Liverpool.
+Arguably one of the most beautiful Victorian buildings in London it was designed by Alfred Waterhouse, a young architect from Liverpool.
 It is one of Britain’s most striking examples of Romanesque architecture.

 Look carefully and we can see the museum is decorated with an astonishing series of sculptures of plants and animals.
 Extinct species are placed to the east and the living to the west.